input-output-hk/partner-chains/docs/developer-guides/migration-guide-1.4.0.md

 ## Overview of the migration

-The migration requires multiple detailed steps but to follow them successfuly it's good to understand the big picture first:
+The migration requires multiple detailed steps but to follow them successfully it's good to understand the big picture first:
 The 1.4.0 version introduces some backwards-incompatible data schemas.
 This means that a simple runtime upgrade using `system/setCode` extrinsic would leave the chain in an inconsistent state and unable to produce blocks.
 To avoid this issue, the migration involves the following general steps: